-In just two short years, the French Revolution would violently dismantle the monarchy, leaving Marie Adélaïde a suspected royalist for her connections to the court.
-Perhaps she was a royalist, or maybe she was just a savvy businesswoman looking to make a living.
+In two short years, the French Revolution violently dismantled the monarchy, leaving Marie Adélaïde a suspected royalist for her connections to the court.
+Maybe she was a royalist, or maybe she was a savvy businesswoman looking to make a living.